 I'm Natalie Marby, an English speaking therapist in Hamburg, Germany.
 I offer psychotherapy in English, especially for expats living in Hamburg.
 You can book a free 60 minute initial session by sending me an email or calling me: (040) 46090233.
 (Please don't forget to send me your phone number and the times I can reach you).
 I look forward to hearing from you!

 Prices and frequency of treatment

 All sessions last 60 minutes and my clients usually visit me every second week.
-The cost per session is 90 Euro.
+The cost per individual session is 110 Euro.